Language-Research-Technology/ldaca-website/content/resources/general-resources/case-studies/masters-research-project/index.md

 ---
-title: "A Master’s Research Project"
+title: "A Master's Research Project"
 date: 2024-05-15T16:17:33+10:00
 draft: false
 description: "LDaCA team member Teresa Chan discusses data considerations for her Master's research project."
 ---

-by {{< profile id=”chan" >}}
+by {{< profile id="chan" >}}

 <br>

-During a Master of Applied Linguistics degree at [UNSW Sydney](https://www.unsw.edu.au/), I was given the opportunity to enrol in a course in which students become interns in the School of Humanities and Languages’ Language Processing Lab.
+During a Master of Applied Linguistics degree at [UNSW Sydney](https://www.unsw.edu.au/), I was given the opportunity to enrol in a course in which students become interns in the School of Humanities and Languages' Language Processing Lab.
 Although I would still have readings and assessments to complete, the teaching model would be different to a standard postgraduate course: I would attend regular online lab meetings with my supervisor and other interns, and design and conduct my own research project.

 The first few weeks of the course were dedicated to learning about real-world applications and key methods in computational linguistics and language technology.
 We then focused on the research project for the remainder of the course.